nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Simulate_Illumina_Reads.md

 ## Why use simulated data?

-There are a myriad of bioinformatics tools currently available to users.
-Before use, every tool must be tested for general usability and suitability for a given task.
-Simulated data can be ideal for the purposes of testing bioinformatics tools because the user can model the data set based on their specified parameters.
-With simulated data, the user knows the final answer, and so they know when the tool doesn't work.
-For example, when using fastq data that was simulated from a "normal" human reference genome (with no mutation parameters specified), the final answer should be the absence of any detectable variants.
-If a variant calling pipeline detects variants using this simulated data set, the pipeline doesn't work correctly.
-Simulated data sets are also great for use in the classroom, especially when protected (human) data can't be distributed.
+With so many bioinformatics tools currently available to users, simulated datasets are ideal for quickly generating toy datasets based on real data to test new tools for general usability and user task suitability.
+For example, a researcher could test a variant calling pipeline on data simulated from the human genome.
+If the data simulation did not introduce new mutations relative to the original human genome used for simulation, variants should not be detected.
+Simulated datasets are also useful for teaching, since they can be readily shared unlike protected (human) data.

 !!! note "Learning Objectives"